Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model

-It is worth noting that most results concern community detection on uniform hypergraphs, which require the same number of vertices per edge.
+It should be noted that most of the results concern community detection on uniform hypergraphs, which require the same number of vertices per edge.
 This is a constraining and somewhat impractical assumption.
-As will be demonstrated in \Cref{rem:aggregatedBetter} , the thresholds for the non-uniform case show that using the information from all uniform layers yields strictly better results than considering each layer alone.
-However, the non-uniform HSBM was less explored in the literature, with notable results in \cite{Ghoshdastidar2017ConsistencyOS, Dumitriu2021PartialRA, Alaluusua2023MultilayerHC, Philip2023NonbacktrackingSC, Wang2023StrongCA}.
-Generally, the results here only regarded sufficiency and did not establish the fundamental thresholds.
+As will be demonstrated after \Cref{thm:agnostic_strong_consistency}, the thresholds for the non-uniform case show that using the information from all uniform layers yields strictly better results than considering each layer alone.
+However, the non-uniform HSBM was less explored in the literature, with notable results in \cite{Ghoshdastidar2017ConsistencyOS, Dumitriu2025PartialRA, Alaluusua2023MultilayerHC, Philip2023NonbacktrackingSC, Wang2023ITLimits}.
+Generally, the results here only considered sufficiency and did not establish fundamental thresholds.

-In this paper, we establish, \textit{for the first time in the literature}, both sufficiency and necessity conditions for exact recovery in the non-uniform HSBM case, with exact thresholds covering all but a negligible fraction of the space of problems.
-Above this threshold, the structural information about the communities is strong enough such that there exists efficient algorithms \ref{alg:agnosticPartition}, \ref{alg:partitionwithPrior} to label every vertex correctly with high probability; below this threshold, we prove that exact recovery is information-theoretically impossible.
+Our results are multi-folds, and work for the general, non-uniform HSBM case.
+All these results are new and optimal for non-uniform HSBM. \begin{enumerate} \item We prove a wide-ranging, \emph{Information-Theoretic} lower bound on the number of misclassified vertices \emph{for any algorithm}, depending on a \emph{Generalized Chernoff-Hellinger} distance involving model parameters (\Cref{thm:IT_lower_bounds} (2)). \item The necessary condition and threshold for exact recovery are derived in \Cref{thm:IT_lower_bounds} (1). \item We present an efficient \Cref{alg:partition_with_prior} which, above this threshold, with full information about the model, \emph{achieves} exact recovery for all but a negligible subset of the space of problems (\Cref{thm:known_strong_consistency}). \item We present an efficient \Cref{alg:agnostic_partition} which, also above the threshold, \emph{achieves} exact recovery when only the number of communities is known, provided that the edge probabilities are proportional (\Cref{thm:agnostic_strong_consistency}). \item Below this threshold, we prove that the provided algorithms are \emph{optimal} in Theorems \ref{thm:agnostic_optimality} and \ref{thm:known_optimality}, meaning that the number of vertices they mislabeled reaches is \emph{at most} the lower bound determined by the IT limits. \end{enumerate}

-\subsection{Non-uniform hypergraph stochastic block model}
+\subsection{Non-uniform Hypergraph Stochastic Block Model}